 Then came the ‘70’s.
 Richard Nixon put a break on all the fun by telling banks to turn in all $500 and higher denominations to the Federal Reserve when they were deposited.
 Part of the War On Drugs.
 Damn Hippies and their drugs!

 Today there are about 20,000 $500 bills outstanding, 15,000 $1,000 bills outstanding.
 And a few hundred $5,000’s and $10,000’s.
 If someone brings a $1,000 into a bank and there is a young teller, they often think it is fake.
 Older tellers and managers will often buy it and take it to a coin shop or something where they know they can get above face value.
-You can still get one to show your friends at my website Action Currency or on eBay.
+You can still get one to show your friends at my website Action Currency or the Action Currency eBay site.
 You could even get a beat up one for the thrill of putting it on the craps table for a stack of green.
 But you can’t get one from the bank in 2017.

 Some topics we are considering for upcoming articles include, in no particular order :